mattrussell2/unit_test/README.md

-Unit test is a simple and elegant framework in which you can write and run tests for C++ code.
+unit_test is a simple and elegant framework in which you can write and run tests for C++ code.

 Let's assume we want to test the following class Foo.